-21. In the previous follow-up report, the TCI Authorities had indicated that the FSC will create an advisory on its website regarding carrying on business with countries which do not sufficiently meet the FATF standards and provide a link to the FATF list of countries which do not sufficiently meets its standards.
-The advisory was placed on the FSC website in August 2012 (deadline date indicated in the previous report) and this recommendation has now been fully met.
-There has been no change with regard to the recommendation that there be the promotion of an effective implementation of a risk management regime by the FSC and the application of counter measures against countries that do not or insufficiently apply the FATF Recommendations.
-Accordingly, this recommendation remains partially met.
+28. The TCI Authorities report that the MLRA has deliberated on the Examiner's recommendations to consider the appropriate counter measures for the TCI to take against countries that do not or insufficiently apply the FATF Recommendations and decided that the FSC will create an advisory on its website regarding carrying on business with countries which do not sufficiently meet the FATF standards and provide a link to the FATF list of countries which do not sufficiently meets its standards.
+This will be completed by August 2012.
+The recommendation with regard to the promotion of an effective implementation of a risk management regime by the FSC has only been partially met through the requirement of risk assessments in the AML/PFT Code.
+Accordingly, as noted in the previous report, the Examiners' recommendations remain partially met.